 Blackboard Collaborate is our supported webinar (online seminar) software that can be used both for synchronous teaching or student collaborations within VLE sites, and for external speakers to present without any VLE log in required.
-We are interested in working with those who wish to use the tool, but if you want to experiment for yourself, you can set up Collaborate within your Yorkshare VLE sites now.
-Guidance is available under Essential info below.
+We are interested in working with those who wish to use the tool (just contact us), but if you want to experiment for yourself you can have Collaborate set up within your Yorkshare VLE sites now:

 About webinars with Collaborate

 Blackboard Collaborate allows you to:

 - Deliver presentations remotely, including asking students to present remotely

 - Sharing desktop, for example remote software demonstrations

 - Text-chat, audio-chat and video-chat with small or large groups